 - I followed up with the bank after a week.
 The bank confirmed the application was still being processed.

 - I followed up with the bank again after another week, and the application was still being processed.
 Additionally, we provided an updated invoice and list of required documents to acquire a subcontractor’s license that our Client’s company is required to have to legally do business in Ivory Coast.

 - Then, corporate bank account numbers were secured the following week.
 One week later, I assisted my Client to activate the internet banking facilities.

 - The entire corporate bank account opening process took about four months.

 - Our Client confirmed they no longer required Healy Consultants Group’s assistance to secure a subcontractor’s license.

 - We sent our Client i) the original certificate of incorporation ii) company numbers iii) bank account numbers and iv) tax registration numbers.

 - I requested a professional reference from our Client, and our team also requested the Client to post an online review.

-- Annually thereafter, Healy Consultants Group PLC in-house Accounting and Tax Department assists our Australian Client to timely accurately and completely discharge their annual Ivory Coast legal, accounting and tax obligations.
+- Annually thereafter, Healy Consultants Group in-house Accounting and Tax Department assists our Australian Client to timely accurately and completely discharge their annual Ivory Coast legal, accounting and tax obligations.